FOREX MARKET OUTLOOK: 2nd November- ELECTION SPECIAL

 Practice trading with a demo account

 In this market outlook this week, we’re going to be focusing on the election.
-I’ve picked three charts out which I think could be directly affected obviously by the elections coming up, and we’re going to go over those three charts.
+I’ve picked three charts out which I think could be directly affected obviously by the elections, and we’re going to go over those three charts.
 Then in the week, we’ll do a bit more build upon what we could anticipate or what we’re seeing happening in the markets.
 Maybe where we can look to place some potential orders in preparation for the election or at least look elsewhere for the opportunities.

-Now I am still anticipating the Dollar strength and what I want to do is just look at sort of the similarities between the now and the previous election.
+Now I am still anticipating Dollar strength and what I want to do is just look at sort of the similarities between the now and the previous election.
 So just looking at EUR/USD.
 For instance, the price is almost starting to make its way down.

 We’ve got that Dollar strength in play, and looking at this from a technical perspective, I’d be expecting the price to head towards this 1.14 area.
 Now we know as well seasonally the Dollar typically does strengthen through an election year, and you know that’s what I’m also expecting a seasonal drop to EUR/USD.